Call 112 for emergency assistance, or:

 More information:

-To reduce your risk of insect-borne disease:
+To reduce your risk of insect and tick-borne disease:

 There's a Reciprocal Health Care Agreement between Australia and Italy.